-Forensic Control provides the highest standard in computer forensic services to law firms and corporate clients based in London and beyond.
+Forensic Control provides the highest standard in computer forensic services to law firms and corporate clients in London and beyond.
 Our computer forensic experts analyse and present digital evidence, supplying independent expert advice in plain English.
-We identify, collect, preserve and analyse digitally stored data, providing high quality legally admissible evidence.
+We identify, collect and analyse digitally stored data, providing high quality, legally admissible evidence.

-We know that when the services of computer forensics specialists are required that it is often during a stressful period for the requestor.
-With this in mind, we aim to provide a calm, discrete and efficient service to help move towards a positive resolution For specialist IT forensic expertise, call us on 020 7193 3324 for a free consultation.
+We realise that when computer forensics is required that it is often during a stressful period for the requestor.
+With this in mind, we aim to provide a calm, discrete and efficient service to help you move towards a positive resolution.
+Call 020 7193 3324 for a free consultation.

 - Do not use generic accounts e.g. ‘admin’

 - Every user profile should be protected by a password that is not shared